vlorenzo/stgt/README.md

 # STGT (Speech to Good Text)

-STGT is an AI-powered application that allows users to record audio, transcribe it, and receive an AI-generated analysis of the content.
+STGT is an AI-powered application that allows users to record audio, transcribe it, and receive an improved version of the text suitable for email content.
 It supports multiple languages and provides a user-friendly web interface.

 ## Core Features

 - Audio recording through the browser
-- Transcription of audio using OpenAI's Whisper model
+- Transcription of audio using OpenAI's speech-to-text service
-- AI-powered analysis and rewriting of the transcribed text using GPT-4
+- AI-powered rewriting of the transcribed text to improve quality and brevity for email content
+- Optional translation to a target language
 - Support for multiple languages
-- Real-time display of transcription and analysis results
+- Real-time display of transcription and improved text results
 - Copy-to-clipboard functionality for easy sharing

 ## Prerequisites